abicas/tinyyolov2-movidius-aws/README.md

  .
 124 classes=27
 ````
-We commented lines 3 and 4 and changed lines 6 and 7 to allow training in larger batches suitable for the larger GPU in P3 instances.
-We also changed classes in line 124 to 27 and filters on line 118.
-Filters must be changed to the value defined by "(classes + 5) * 5"... in this case (27+5)*5=160.
+We commented lines 3 and 4 and changed `lines 6 and 7` to allow training in larger batches suitable for the larger GPU in P3 instances.
+We also changed classes in `line 124` to 27 and filters on `line 118` to 160.
+Filters must be changed to the value defined by "(classes + 5) * 5"... in this case `(27+5)*5=160`. *In case you prefer to build your model with fewer classes, adjust it accordingly (i.e: 5 classes => filters = 50).*

 The final step is to extract from the pre-trained weights file the final layer with the detection, so we can add more classes on custom training, generating `yolov2-tiny-logos.conv.13`:
 ````bash